-The Counseling Department in Santa Rosa has experienced a significant reduction in administrative staffing.
-This significantly impacts our ability to manage counseling schedules, manage curriculum, manage probation/dismissal notifications and meet the daily needs of the department.
-With probation/dismissal follow up, student success coaching training and supervision, scheduling of appointmetns and other SSSP mandates, increased responsibilities, including managing the data collection in SARS will fall on the current administrative assistants.
+The Counseling Department in Santa Rosa continues to need a dedicated administrative staff person to be the first contact at the Counseling front desk.
+The lack of 100% front desk coverage significantly impacts our ability to manage counseling schedules and meet the daily needs of the department such as probation/dismissal follow up, student success coach training and supervision, scheduling of appointments and other SSSP mandates.
+These, along with other increased responsibilities such as managing the data collection in SARS, fall on the current administrative assistants.
 Administrative assistants are also responsible for managing the counseling front desk at both locations and supervising student workers on top of their daily duties.
-As our student worker budget has decreased, the administrative assistants have to forego their daily duties to staff the cousneling front desk at both the SR and Petaluma locations.
+As our student worker budget has decreased, the administrative assistants have to forego their daily duties to staff the counseling front desk at both the SR and Petaluma locations.

 In fall 2018, the Administrative Assistant III for Counseling Department left SRJC.
-This position supported the vitial operations of both Counseling Department and the SARS system for the entire district.
 In light of the current budget environment, this district-funded position was reorganzied.
-The Senior Dean of Counseling and Student Success has worked with faculty and staff to come up with a plan to re-distribute her duties among several other staff members.
+The Senior Dean of Counseling and Student Success has worked with faculty and staff to come up with a plan to redistribute duties among several other staff members.
 We request for additional administrative assistance to Counseling and Student Success in the future.